CMCLibraMod/cmclibramod.github.io/_posts/2024-09-08-release-1-update-6-english.md

   - Rare Duels
 ---

+**Very important news:** Version 0.8.7, released previously, has a bug in which duels have all monsters in level 1, when it should not be case!
+Do not download it now!
+I'm trying to fix it!

-**Very important news:** Libra Mod has received an update, with two bug fixes and a small quality of life improvement.
+Libra Mod has received an update, with two bug fixes and a small quality of life improvement.
 {: .notice--success}

 This update: